 Section on C: Other Details

 1 Does the Company have any 1.
 SAIL Bansal Service Centre Limited

 subsidiary Company/ Companies?
 (Join venture with SAIL)

 2. Confident Financial Consultancy Pvt.
 Ltd.

 (Wholly owned subsidiary)

 3. Perfect Investment Consultancy Pvt.
 Ltd.

 (Wholly owned subsidiary)

 4. Sidhant Investment Advisory Pvt.
 Ltd.

 (Wholly owned subsidiary)

 5. Siddhi Vinayak Commosales Pvt Ltd

 (Wholly owned subsidiary)

 6. Shri Hari Vincom Pvt Ltd

 (Wholly owned subsidiary)

 7. Narayan Dealcom Pvt Ltd

 (Wholly owned subsidiary)

 8. Fairplan Vintrade Pvt Ltd

 (Wholly owned subsidiary)

 9. Nageshwar Trade-Link Pvt Ltd

 (Wholly owned subsidiary)

 10. BMW Iron & Steel Industries Limited

 (Step Down Subsidiary)

 11. Nippon Cryo Private Limited

 (Step Down Subsidiary)

 2 Do the subsidiary Company/ No

 Companies participate in the BR

 initiatives of the parent Company?

 if yes, then indicate the number of

 such subsidiary Company(s).

 3 Do any other entity/entities Company's BR Policy is applicable to the

-(e.g. suppliers, distributors etc.) that
+(e.g. suppliers, distributors etc.) that agement and all employees of the Company.
+The

 the Company does business with

-participate in the BR initiatives of the
+participate in the BR initiatives of the dopt the BR practices.
+However, no formal study

-Company? has been undertaken as of date to ascertain the
+Company? been undertaken as of date to ascertain the

-if yes, then indicate the percentage of percentage of such entities who participate in BR
+if yes, then indicate the percentage of - entage of such entities who participate in BR

-such entity/entities? [>30%, 30-60%, activities.
+such entity/entities? [>30%, 30-60%, activ rities.

 < 60%]